April 3, 2018

 As we have seen time and time again, trade liberalization and free trade agreements create winners and losers.
 One of the major challenges to harmonizing Africa’s heterogeneous economies under one agreement is the wide variation that exists in their levels of development.
 For example, Egypt, Nigeria, and South Africa together account for well over 50 percent of Africa’s cumulative GDP, while Africa’s six sovereign island nations collectively account for just 1 percent.
 The AfCFTA has the greatest levels of income disparity of any continental free trade agreement, more than doubling the levels witnessed in ASEAN and CARICOM.
 As African countries start to become increasingly integrated in global value chains, and the AfCFTA pushes both intra- and extra-regional trade, it is essential that participating countries build an efficient and inclusive institutional architecture so as not to leave any economies behind.
 Without sound policymaking and preferential treatment to Africa’s most at-risk economies, the AfCFTA could prove to be a force for economic divergence rather than a force for good.

 Africa’s most diversified economies, such as Ethiopia, Rwanda, and Côte d’Ivoire, are likely to benefit most from the free-trade zone in the near term.
+Countries like South Africa and Kenya, with larger manufacturing bases and more developped transport infrastructure, are likely to benefit from greater economic integration.
 Ethiopia, with its quickly growing manufacturing sector, could use the AfCFTA to build new and improved export destinations for its products and services across the continent and beyond.
 The free movement of people could also help to draw new expertise to its booming agriculture and construction sectors, respond quickly and innovatively to market trends, and push key industries to new heights.

 Africa’s resource-dependent economies, such as Chad, the Republic of Congo, and Zambia, could see limited income gains and risk losing their competitive advantages as more diverse economies increase productivity and human capital capabilities and gobble up the industries on which smaller, less developed economies rely.
 Policymakers must take into consideration the specific requirements of these markets, develop strong safety nets, and monitor the effectiveness of accompanying measures to the agreement very closely through the proposed Trade Observatory.